Meet the Educators Who Saved A Pandemic School Year

 Karalee Wong Nakatsuka, History teacher | Arcadia, Calif.

 On March 17, the day after a gunman in the Atlanta area killed eight people, including six women of Asian descent, Karalee Wong Nakatsuka knew she had to change her lesson plan.
-Instead of focusing on Ellis Island, the 8th grade teacher at First Avenue Middle School decided to examine the history of anti-Asian discrimination in the U.S. Her district is about 70% Asian American and Pacific Islander, and students had been confiding in her about their fears of anti-Asian hate crimes amid the pandemic.
+Instead of focusing on Ellis Island, the 8th grade teacher at First Avenue Middle School decided to examine the history of anti-Asian discrimination in the U.S.

+Her district is about 70% Asian American and Pacific Islander, and students had been confiding in her about their fears of anti-Asian hate crimes amid the pandemic.
 Some parents no longer let their kids walk around alone.

 Nakatsuka’s first priority was making students feel comfortable speaking up about their feelings and experiences.
 “The class bonded … [we] could really talk to each other,” says Nakatsuka, 54, who encouraged them by sharing her own history as a granddaughter of Chinese immigrants.

-Nakatsuka says the pandemic, and the social issues it stirred, has highlighted how learning history can help people become better citizens.
-“Our students learn citizenship is important,” she says.
+She says the pandemic, and the social issues it stirred, has highlighted how learning history can help people become better citizens.
+“Our students learn citizenship is important,” Nakatsuka says.
 “We have to understand, ‘What does it mean to be American?’” —M.C.

 Jacqueline Washington, School culture facilitator | Detroit